lavonmejia/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Implement binary search

-List floors in an array (assume already ordered) Split the number of floors in the middle create a left hand side array and a right hand side array check to see if egg breaks at largest floor on LHS (smallest numbers) if yes eliminate LHS if no check to see if egg breaks at smallest floor on RHS, continue until egg breaks
+List floors in an array (assume already ordered) Split the number of floors in the middle set min to array 0 set max to array length find midpoint (//2) check to see if egg breaks when dropped from largest floor before midpoint if yes go no higher (aka eliminate higher floors) if no go to midpoint and drop egg if egg breaks, go no higher (eliminate floors higher than this new midpoint) if no, go to midpoint, and drop egg repeat until the highest floor the egg will not break on is found